Building a Community of Belonging at Your Synagogue

 CONGREGATION SHOMREI EMUNAH 67 Park Street Montclair, NJ 07042 (973) 746 – 5041 INTERPRETIVE TRANSLATION – TARGUM – OF TWO VERSES IN THE TORAH Leviticus 18:22 V’et zakhar –…

-The first step towards creating a fully inclusive culture and environment is a commitment to a vision and the values of equality and respect for all people—and cultivating the language…
+The first step towards creating a culture and environment of belonging is a commitment to a vision and the values of equality and respect for all people—and cultivating the language…

-A Guide for LGBTQ Inclusion for Synagogues Below you will find several suggestions for how to make your synagogue a more inclusive, welcoming, and safe environment for lesbian, gay, bisexual,…
+A Guide for LGBTQ+ Belonging for Synagogues Below you will find several suggestions for how to make your synagogue a more inclusive, welcoming, and safe environment for lesbian, gay, bisexual,…

 “Coming Out” is when a person tells someone else that they are gay, lesbian, bisexual, transgender, queer, or another identity related to their gender identity, expression, orientation, and/or attraction.
 Someone…